griffithlab/civic-docs/docs/about/figures.rst

 We've released these figures under the `Creative Commons Public Domain Dedication (CC0 1.0 Universal) <https://creativecommons.org/publicdomain/zero/1.0/>`_, which means they are in the public domain and may be used, distributed, modified for any purpose without permission.

-CIViC Process Figures
+CIViC Process and Ecosystem Figures
 ---------------------
-Process figures show the activity related to curating, editing, and using CIViC, and its relationships to external data sources or processes.
+Process figures show the activity related to curating, editing, and using CIViC, and its relationships to external data/knowledge sources, or other processes in the biocuration ecosystem.

 These figures are also released under the `Creative Commons Public Domain Dedication (CC0 1.0 Universal) <https://creativecommons.org/publicdomain/zero/1.0/>`_, which means they are in the public domain and may be used, distributed, modified for any purpose without permission.